bevyengine/bevy-website/content/news/2026-06-14-bevy-0.19/index.md

 - Disclosure toggle (chevron expand/collapse)
 - Icon and label (display primitives)
 - Pane, subpane, and group (decorative frames for editors)
+- List view, with a scrollbar that can be used seperately

 We've improved the existing widgets!
 For full usage and an interactive demo, try out the [`feathers_gallery`] example.